-Why Do I Need to Get Crowns?
+Why Do I Need to Get a Crown?

 Dentists most commonly use crowns to:

-Repair and strengthen a damaged tooth.
+Repair and Strengthen a Damaged Tooth

-Improve the appearance of a tooth—the color, shape or even alignment of the tooth.
+The color, shape or even alignment of the tooth.

 Types of Crowns

-soon come out, making the stainless steel crown fall off naturally.
+out, making the stainless steel crown fall off naturally.
 In adults, more trips to the dental office are required to place this type of crown.

 Metals: For metal crowns, less tooth structure needs to be removed in preparation for the crown.
 These crowns probably last the longest as far as wear and tear.